You want smart political talk without the meltdowns?

 So anyway, so we discover all this prior to the president taking office.

-Then they reveal that high-ranking officials with direct a access to President Obama, you know, and that had access to the unmasking of federal surveillance of the Trump transition team members, and then it happened at a scale that we need to get to the bottom of because now we know that Susan Rice was purposely requesting that the names of incidental pickups.
+Then they reveal that high-ranking officials with direct access to President Obama, you know, that had access to the unmasking of federal surveillance of the Trump transition team members, and that it happened at a scale that we need to get to the bottom of, because now we know that Susan Rice was purposefully requesting that the names of incidental pickups.

 In other words, go to Devin Nunes' comment.

-Yes, they were legal surveillance, incidental surveilling of Americans who have Fourth Amendment protections with no warrant against them for the government to surveil them in different times were quote legally picked up.
+Yes, they were legal surveillance, incidental surveilling of Americans who have Fourth Amendment protections with no warrant against them for the government to surveil them.

 So that's a real felony.